ClainChen/IT-Project/README.md

 2. The old matrix will be initialize with occurred lines
 3. Get the user input and show them in screen
 4. Improve some old programs

+### 7/8/2023

+The following functions are implemented:

+1. The effect of line fading away after finish connection.
+2. Track the history of the connections.
+(Now set to 6, it can be more)
+3. Check the result of connection.
+The result will show in history part.